 Imagine Undertaker, one of WWE’s most iconic locker room leaders, waking up to find Kurt Angle and Vince McMahon tussling in the middle of the aisle at 38,000 feet?
 As you’ll soon find out, somebody got choked out!

 Vince McMahon is known to be a unique person to work for with very odd expectations of his employees.
-For instance, Vince has a no sneezing rule (it’s a sign of weakness), a rule of not being able to eat with your hands when around him, and he doesn’t like to be thanked publicly.
-This was recently evidenced at 2019’s Hall of Fame ceremony with writer Robert Evans quitting after being berated by Vince after Bret Hart thanked McMahon during his Hart Foundation acceptance speech.
+For instance, Vince has a no sneezing rule (it’s a sign of weakness), a rule of not eating with your hands when around him, and he doesn’t like to be thanked publicly.
+This was recently evidenced at 2019’s Hall of Fame ceremony with writer Robert Evans quitting after being scolded by Vince after Bret Hart thanked McMahon during his Hart Foundation acceptance speech.
 Vince also loves horseplay with his employees from time to time.